-The Post-Graduation Work Permit Program allows students who have graduated from a participating Canadian post-secondary institution to gain Canadian work experience.
+The Post-Graduation Work Permit Program allows students who have graduated from an eligible program at a participating Canadian post-secondary institution to gain Canadian work experience.

-NorQuest College is a Designated Learning Institution (DLI), meaning that all our post-secondary programs (Certificate and Diploma programs) that have a duration of 8 months or longer and are delivered in-person are eligible for a Post-Graduation Work Permit (PGWP).
-Please keep in mind that one of the requirements to obtain a PGWP is that the majority of your program must be completed in-person.
+The list of NorQuest's programs with the Classification of Instructional Programs (CIP) codes eligible for a Post-Graduation Work Permit (PGWP) is published on this page.
+There are additional requirements to obtain a PGWP including enrolling full-time in every mandatory term and completing the majority of your program in-person.
 Ensure to register in more than 50% in-person classes per term to meet this requirement.